Application Procedures, Requirements, and Deadlines

 Q. What happens if I turn in my application late?

-A. If your application materials are not all complete (including LSDAS report, letters of recommendation, personal statement, and application fee) by the deadline, we can not guarantee you full consideration from the Admission Committee.
+If your application materials are not all complete (including CAS report, letters of recommendation, personal statement, and application fee) by the deadline, we can not guarantee you full consideration from the Admission Committee.
 Please be aware that the Woodruff Fellowship application deadline is Jan.
-16. All applicants are considered for other merit-based aid, and if funds are exhausted later in the admission cycle, we will be unable to consider you for merit-based aid.
+14. All applicants are considered for other merit-based aid, and if funds are exhausted later in the admission cycle, we will be unable to consider you for merit-based aid.

-A. You will need to be in the top half of your class, have completed a full year of law school, and eligible to be classified as a second year law student.
-We will need a letter of good standing and rank from your dean, two letters of recommendation, a personal statement, and a copy of your LSDAS report (this can come from your current school).
+You will need to be in the top half of your class, have completed a full year of law school, and eligible to be classified as a second year law student.
+We will need a letter of good standing and rank from your dean, one letter of recommendation, a personal statement, and a copy of your CAS report (this can come from your current school).
 It is hard to predict your chance when applying to transfer; the decision will depend on space available and how your application weighs against the other transfer applications received.
-Transfer files will not be reviewed until AFTER your complete first year grades are available.
+Transfer files will not be reviewed until AFTER one semester of 1st-year grades are available.
 Part-time students must have earned enough credit hours to be classified as a second year student at their home institution.